 It is intended that the Mental Health Prevention And Recovery Care Unit Part B: Health facility briefing and planning guideline will be read in conjunction with generic requirements and Standard Components as described in Parts A, B, C and D of the Australasian Health Facility Guidelines.

-Learn more about VHHSBA’s design guidelines via our practitioners section.
+Learn more about VHHSBA’s design guidelines via our technical guidelines page.

 Stay up to date with news and information from VHHSBA

 Thank you for subscribing to the VHHSBA eNewsletter.

 Join our online commmunity for regular news and project updates